Editor's Note: This article will be continously updated as new acquisitions are announced. Last update: September 13, 2024.

 Stemming from this belief, the Rental Protection Fund will distribute money to non-profit organizations to help them acquire existing affordable rental buildings, essentially shielding them from redevelopment.
 Beginning last year, the fund sought out applications from non-profits seeking to pre-qualify for funding, before those non-profits then identified properties they were looking to acquire and presented them to the Rental Protection Fund.
 The final stage then entails the fund vetting formal acquisition proposals, including underwriting and confirmation of lenders.

-For more details about how the Rental Protection Fund will work, its creation, and its launch, read our one-on-one interview with CEO Katie Maslechko here: Link.
+For more details about how the Rental Protection Fund will work, its creation, and its launch, read our one-on-one launch interview with CEO Katie Maslechko here: Link.

 How much money is the Rental Protection Fund distributing?